-BAKER, JOSEPH 6 Aging Expectations and Physical Activity Behaviours 6 SEAULAC, JULIE 8 A Promising Community-Based Hip-Hop Dance Intervention for the Promotion of Psycho and Physical Well-being among Youth Living in a Disadvantaged Neighbourhood SEWELL-WEISS, CARMEN 12 Predictors of Excessive Exercise in Anorexia Nervosa 12 OUCHER, BOB 15 Culture of National Sport Organizations and Participation in Sport 15 RIDEL, WILLIAM 19 FinishWhatever it Takes: Considering Pain and Pleasure in the Ironman Triathlon (A Soc Cultural Analysis) RUNER, MARK 2 3 Understanding the Influence of Peer Groups in Sport on Adolescent Social Development.
-2 3 CALLARY, BETTINA 26 Exploring the process of lifelong learning: The biographies of five Canadian women coach OUSENS, LAURA 31 Examining Interdependence in Canada's Sport System: Community Basketball) 31 DARNELL, SIMON 35 The Politics of International Sport: An investigation of the Sport for Development and Pe movement, completed 2010 DEMERS, GUYLAINE 39 Description of the first years of experiences of novice female coaches (2010) 39 DETELLIER, ÉLISE 42 They Always Remain Girls: The re/production of gender relations in women's sports in 47
+Balis, Daniel S Goal Conflict as a Barrier to Regular Physical Activity Baker, Joseph Aging Expectations and Physical Activity Behaviours Beaulac, Julie A Promising Community-Based Hip-Hop Dance Intervention for the Promotion of Psychosocial and Physical Well-being Among Youth Living in a Disadvantaged Neighbourhood Mathieu Bélanger Monitoring Activities of Teenagers to Comprehend their Habits (MATCH) Study BEWELL-WEISS, CARMEN Predictors of Excessive Exercise in Anorexia Nervosa BOUCHER, ROBERT20 Culture of National Sport Organizations and Participation in Sport Bowker, Anne Extracurricular Activity Involvement in Canada: Relationships with Youth Development and Variations by Age, Gender and Context Bray, Steven R "They Believe I Can Do It!
+Maybe I Can!": The Effects of Interpersonal Feedback on Relation-Inferred Self- efficacy, Self-efficacy and Intrinsic Motivation in Children's Sport BRIDEL WILLIAM FinishWhatever it Takes: Considering Pain and Pleasure in the Ironman Triathlon (A Socio-Cultural Analysis) Bruner, Mark Understanding the Influence of Peer Groups in Sport on Adolescent Social Development Callary, Bettina Exploring the Process of Lifelong Learning: The Biographies of Five Canadian Women Coaches.
+Chandler, Krista Imagery Use in Children's Leisure Time Physical Activities

-DIONNE, MICHELLE .
-45 Sociocultural barriers to women's participation in sport: The role of self-objectification and stereotype threat DORSCH, KIM D. .
-48 Phsychological skills and factors related to ice hockey officials' coping and performance(20 FRASER-THOMAS, JESSICA .
-51 Understanding Adolescents' Positive and Negative Developmental Experiences in Sport .
-51 FRISBY, WENDY .
-55 Combating Social Exclusion in Sport and Recreation through Participatory Policy Development GAGNÉ, CAMILLE .
-58 Influence of Structural and Psychosocial Factors on the Level of Physical Acticity of Preschoolers Attending Daycare (2011) .
-58 GAGNON, JOCELYN .
-61 Strategies Used by Physical Educators to Implement a Program that Encourages Their Students to "Adopt a Healthy and Active Lifestyle .
-61 GILLES, JENNIFER .
-64 A Framework for Creating a Campus Culture of Compassion: A Participatory Action Research Approach to Equality HAMM, SHANNON .
-67 Can Conflict be Productive?
-An Examination of Conflict in Non-profit Sport Boards .
-67 HARVEY, WILLIAM J .
-70 Children with ADHD and physical activity behaviours: What happens when the village turns back on you HOLT, NICHOLAS .
-74 A Sport-based Critical Hours Program for Low-Income Youth .
-74
+CLARK, Andrew 41

+Understanding Barriers to Sport in Hamilton, ON

+COUSENS, LAURA

+Examining Interdependence in Canada's Sport System: Community Basketball

+DARNELL, SIMON

+The Politics of International Sport: An investigation of the Sport for Development and Peace Movement

+DEMERS, GUYLAINE50

+Description of the First Years of Experiences of Novice Female Coaches

+DETELLIER, ÉLISE

+They Always Remain Girls: The Re/Production of Gender Relations in Women's Sports in Quebec, 1919-1961

+DIONNE, MICHELLE

+Sociocultural Barriers to Women's Participation in Sport: The Role of Self-Objectification and Stereotype Threat

+DORSCH, KIM D

+Psychological Skills and Factors Related to Ice Hockey Officials' Coping and Performance

+FRASER-THOMAS, JESSICA61

+Understanding Adolescents' Positive and Negative Developmental Experiences in Sport

+FRASER_THOMAS, JESSICA64

+Assessing Youth Sport Programs' Facilitation of Positive Youth Development

+FRISBY, WENDY67

+Combating Social Exclusion in Sport and Recreation through Participatory Policy Development

+GAGNÉ, CAMILLE

+Influence of Structural and Psychosocial Factors on the Level of Physical Acticity of Preschoolers Attending Daycare

+GAGNON, JOCELYN

+GAVIN, JAMES

+"Matching Activities to Personal Style (MAPS): Developing a Physical Activity Guidance System for High School Students"

+GENDRON, MARTIN78

+Survey on Participation in Amateur Soccer in Canada

+GILLIES, JENNIFER

+A Framework for Creating a Campus Culture of Compassion: A Participatory Action Research Approach to Equality

+Graham, Jeffrey D84

+"Keep trying, it took me a while to get that too!"
+The effects of peer feedback on relation-inferred self-efficacy (RISE), self-efficacy, and motivation in youth sport

+Намм, Shannon

+Can Conflict be Productive?
+An Examination of Conflict in Non-profit Sport Boards

+HARVEY, WILLIAM J89

+Children with ADHD and Physical Activity Behaviours: What Happens When the Village Turns its Back on You

+HAYHURST, LINDSAY92

+Corporatizing Sport for Aboriginal Girls: Connecting Corporate Social Responsibility, the 'Girl Effect' and Aboriginal-focused Sport, Gender and Development Programs

+HOLT, NICHOLAS97

+A Sport-based Critical Hours Program for Low-Income Youth

+HORTON, SEAN

+Promoting Healthy Aging

+HORTON, SEAN

+Promoting sports participation: Exploring physical activity patterns and role models of aging amongst older persons

+Jeffery-Tosoni, Sarah M106

+Exploring Contemporary Issues in Canadian Youth Hockey: Experiences and Perspectives of Peewee Players and Elite Hockey Insiders